istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 Let’s start by looking at CPU usage by pod.
 In the sidecar scenarios, the containers utilizing the most CPU resources are the [frontend](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/frontend) service sidecars, which is main server hit by the load generators and also responsible for making any subsequent calls to other underlying microservices.

 In the ambient scenarios, a particular ztunnel's performance depends on the distribution of services across the nodes in the cluster.
 In the ambient with both ztunnel and waypoint proxy scenario, there is an increase in average CPU usage per ztunnel as traffic is now directed to waypoint proxies.
-The waypoint proxies themselves consume more resources than their sidecar counterparts since there are only three instances processing all traffic in the namespace versus one per pod in the sidecar scenario.
+The waypoint proxies themselves consume more resources than their sidecar counterparts.
+This is expected since there are only 3 waypoints handling L7 processing for all 48 pods in the namespace.

 Next is memory usage by pod.
-In all Istio scenarios, memory usage stays relatively constant for each pod during the test runs.
 In both ambient scenarios, the L4 ztunnel consumes less memory than a sidecar.
 In fact, in the L4 only scenario, almost all three ztunnel instances consume less memory than a single sidecar.
+Ztunnels are able to serve multiple applications while consuming fewer resources that sidecars because they are lightweight and written in Rust.
 Waypoint proxies consume a similar amount of resources as sidecars do, but once again see a minor increase due to the same reasons outlined above for CPU.
 So what do these per pod usages mean for the totals across the cluster?
 Everything.

 {{< image width="100%"
     link="total-cpu.png"